viniciusoyama/component_party/README.md

 </header>
 ```

+Note that you *must* inherit from ComponentParty::Component::ViewModel in order to be compliant to the internal expected API that a view model must have.
+Also, as everything you pass to a view model is available as a getter method, it is not expected that you override the `initialize` method in your custom view model.

 ## Using helpers inside your components

 When initializing the view model we also provide two parameters (:h and :helper) so you can have access to rails helpers.